-Even the most advanced CRM system will cough and splutter if you don’t input and maintain the customer data it commands on your behalf.
-Yes, a CRM can improve workflows and ensure more of your customers receive engaging content relevant to the correct stage of their buying journey, but in order to do that, it must always know what to send to whom and when.
+Even the most advanced CRM implementation will cough and splutter if you don’t input and maintain the customer data it commands on your behalf.
+Yes, a CRM can improve workflows and ensure more of your customers receive engaging content relevant to the correct stage of their buying journey, but in order to do that it must always know what to send to whom and when.

 The catch?
 Most salespeople, particularly those driven by commission, rarely want to be sat behind a computer performing monotonous data entry.
 An effective CRM is like a see-saw; to make it work you need an effective balance between enhancing your customers’ buying journey and streamlining your company’s sales process.

 Data is useless without a sales team: a sales team is useless without data.